marquesdavi/ips-api/README.md

 ## How to setup the project
 1. Do `git clone https://github.com/marquesdavi/ips-api.git`
-2. Open the terminal and type `cd Backend` to enter in the Backend folder.
-3. Type `python -m venv venv` and then `source venv/bin/activate`(Linux users) or `venv/Scripts/activate`(Windows users)
+2. Type `python -m venv venv` and then `source venv/bin/activate`(Linux users) or `venv/Scripts/activate`(Windows users)
-4. Create a `.env` file in the "Backend" path
+3. Create a `.env` file in the "Backend" path
-5. Add the following enviroment variables:
+4. Add the following enviroment variables:
     ```
     SECRET_KEY=yourownsecretkey